rgnatovsky/titanrt/README.md

 use anyhow::Result;
 use serde::Deserialize;

-// --- Reactos imports (names may be re-exported in your crate layout) use reactos::adapter::*;
+// --- TitanRt imports (names may be re-exported in your crate layout) use titanrt::adapter::*;
-use reactos::io::mpmc::{MpmcSender, MpmcReceiver};
+use titanrt::io::mpmc::{MpmcSender, MpmcReceiver};
-use reactos::io::base::{BaseTx, TxPairExt};
+use titanrt::io::base::{BaseTx, TxPairExt};
-use reactos::model::{BaseModel, ExecutionResult, StopKind, StopState};
+use titanrt::model::{BaseModel, ExecutionResult, StopKind, StopState};
-use reactos::runtime::{Runtime, RuntimeConfig};
+use titanrt::runtime::{Runtime, RuntimeConfig};
-use reactos::utils::CancelToken;
+use titanrt::utils::CancelToken;

 // 1) A small descriptor for an "echo" stream
 #[derive(Debug, Clone)]